Karuṇā

 ' (करुणा) is generally translated as compassion or mercy and sometimes as self-compassion or spiritual longing.
 It is a significant spiritual concept in the Indic religions of Hinduism, Buddhism, Sikhism, and Jainism.

 Hinduism

 In Hinduism, is one of the fundamental virtues and qualities that a spiritual aspirant is encouraged to cultivate.
 Many Hindu deities are depicted as embodiments of compassion.
-Karuṇā is often linked with other virtues such as "Maitri" (loving-kindness) and "Ahimsa" (non-violence).
+Karuṇā is often linked with other virtues such as "Maitrī" (Pali: mettā)(loving-kindness) and "Ahimsa" (non-violence).
 Together, these virtues form the foundation of a righteous and spiritually fulfilling life.
 The word comes from the Sanskrit kara, meaning “to do” or “to make,” indicating an action-based form of compassion, rather than the pity or sadness associated with the English word.
 In Hindu mythology, the concept of "Karuṇā" or compassionate action is deeply embedded and is often illustrated through stories, characters, and teachings.
 Each avatar's story of Hindu pantheon is an embodiment of divine compassion in action.
 For instance, in Shiva Tandava Stotra, Shiva is described as Karunavataram, meaning compassion personified.